 If you verbally told your employer you were resigning, you should follow this up with an email or letter to confirm why you’re leaving.

-To get help to work out if it’s worth making a claim, contact your nearest Citizens Advice.
+To get help to work out if it’s worth making an employment tribunal claim, talk to an adviser.

 If you're off sick

 If you resign you could claim benefits, but you won’t get more money than you would on sick pay.
 If you stay in your job while you get better, you’ll keep getting paid and building up holiday entitlement.
 You can still explore ways to solve the problem while you’re off sick.